mihirpaldhikar/pu-convocation/PUCONVOCATION_COM_CHANGELOG.md

+## 3.0.0-beta.12 (November 28, 2024)

+### Miscellaneous:

+- The DynamicIcon component was removed to reduce the overall bundle size.
+- Refactor the Dialog component to comply with the design system.
+- Refactor console home page and analytics page to be rendered on a client instead of server rendered inorder to improve performance.

 ## 3.0.0-beta.11 (November 27, 2024)

 ### New:

 - Static assets are now served by CloudFront CDN instead of being served by the next.js server.
 - Disable powered by header to be sent with the response.
 - The seat map is now automatically scrolled to a target seat instead of manually scrolling the row.